-The proposed action would not seriously disrupt the lifecycle of an ecologically significant proportion of the population of the White-bellied Sea-Eagle.
-Given the relatively small area of marginal foraging habitat of potential habitat that would be impacted by the proposal it is unlikely that it would support an ecologically significant proportion of the population of either of these species.
+The proposed action would not seriously disrupt the lifecycle of an ecologically significant proportion of the population of the White-bellied Sea-Eagle as the site is not being utilised by the species for breeding.
+The proposal would impact on a relatively small area of marginal foraging habitat however it would be unlikely that the proposal site would support an ecologically significant proportion of the population of this species.